drips-network/dripfeed/DEVELOPMENT.md

 - **Idempotency**: Where possible, design handlers to be idempotent so reprocessing the same event produces the same result.
 This is critical for reorg handling and replay scenarios.
 - Handlers receive a `HandlerContext` with access to repositories and services.
-- Use repository `upsert` or `update` methods to ensure replayability.